morrislab-pc/lab_tutorials/Using_git.md

 # Linking local and remote repositories

    - Using the terminal, The `remote` command shows which remote repositories are currently connected to your local repository.
-It also allows you to add new connections or remove existing ones.

    - Each connection to your local repository has a *name* and a *URL*.